Lethargy in Dogs: When is it an Emergency?

 Severe Conditions Can Cause a Dog's Lethargy

-When is Lethargy in Dogs a Cause for Concern?
+When is Lethargy in Dogs an Emergency?

-Lethargy is a cause for concern when it is moderate to severe.
 For example, if your dog is so lethargic that nothing gets his attention, then this is probably severe lethargy and will require an immediate visit to the emergency vet.

 On the other hand, if your dog is fairly lethargic but will still pay attention or try to get up if you offer him his favorite treat, this is probably moderate lethargy.
 He might still need an emergency vet depending on his other signs, but he might be able to wait for his regular vet.
 Never hesitate to speak to a vet or emergency vet if you’re unsure about what to do for your dog.
+You can always call any VEG location 24 hours a day, 7 days a week to speak directly to a doctor.

 If your dog’s lethargy is mild, he probably doesn’t need to see a vet at all, and he certainly doesn’t need to see an emergency vet.
 Mild lethargy may occur in dogs who overexert themselves, especially in hot weather.
 They may be sound asleep for a long while and may not rouse, but when they do wake up again, they usually feel fine and behave like they normally do.
 A dog with mild lethargy probably just needs to sleep off whatever is causing the problem, but you can certainly contact your regular vet if you feel it’s best to do so.